Mastering Reciprocals: A thorough look

 - Physics: Many physical laws and formulas involve reciprocals, for example, in optics (lens equations) and electricity (resistance calculations).

-- Chemistry: Concentration calculations in chemistry often utilize reciprocals.
+- Chemistry: Concentration calculations in chemistry often apply reciprocals.

 - Computer Science: Reciprocals are used in various algorithms and computations, especially in graphics and simulations.